Let BIAS recycle your old equipment responsibly

 WEEE Recycling stands for Waste of Electrical and Electronic Equipment recycling, meaning anything that has a plug or needs batteries for power.
 Up until February 2003, there were no laws or regulations regarding the recycling of electronic equipment and devices.

 According to the Environment Agency, waste electrical and electronic equipment (WEEE) is the fastest growing waste stream in the UK.
 The EU WEEE Directive 2012 regulates the management of electrical and electronic waste.
 It is applied in the UK by the Waste Electrical and Electronic Equipment (WEEE) Regulations 2013.
+Notice more details related to book of ra online casino spielen.
 Schedule 2 of the Regulations provides a list of WEEE items.

 A key objective of the WEEE Regulations is to reduce the amount of WEEE that goes to landfills.
 This is achieved by placing an extended responsibility on producers and distributors of electrical and electronic equipment.
 The WEEE Regulations also place an obligation on distributors to offer to consumers a take-back system where WEEE items can be disposed of free of charge.
 There are two types of take-back systems, and distributors of EEE items must offer one of these schemes to their customers.

 Free in-store take-back scheme where distributors accept WEEE items from customers purchasing equivalent new items.

 Distributor take-back scheme where consumers can dispose of WEEE items free of charge at designated collection facilities

 Another set of associated regulations, the RoHS (Restriction of Hazardous Substances) in Electrical and Electronic Equipment Regulations seek to increase recycling of WEEE items by reducing the use of hazardous substances in such products.